DanielpinheiroH/DanielpinheiroH/README.md

 - FastAPI + SQLite on the back-end
 - Excel upload, validation, and reporting
 - Power BI integration for real-time dashboards
-- Permissions, logs, and audit features
+- Permissions, logs, and auditing tools

 ---

 ### 🔍 **PI Search System**
-A fast and efficient platform to **search and analyze insertion orders (PIs)**.
+A fast and intelligent platform to **search and analyze insertion orders (PIs)**:
-- Multi-filter search engine with Excel import
+- Advanced search and filters with Excel data import
 - PostgreSQL database integration
-- Automatic data validation and structured imports
+- Structured imports and validation
-- Clean React interface for corporate use
+- Clean, responsive React interface

 ---

 ### 📊 **Special Projects Dashboard**
-A lightweight web platform built with **React + CSS** for **project tracking and performance monitoring**:
+A lightweight web platform built with **React + CSS** for **project tracking**:
-- Visual overview of active and completed projects
+- Monitoring of active and completed projects
-- Executive and team progress summaries
+- Visual dashboards for executives and teams
-- Simple and responsive design for internal corporate use
+- Clean and responsive interface for internal use

 ---

 ### 🚚 **Fleet Control System**
-A complete fleet management application designed for operational control:
+A complete **Fleet Management System** designed for operational control:
 - Vehicle registration, maintenance tracking, and driver management
-- Active and historical rental records with alerts
+- Active and historical rental records with automated alerts
 - Integrated dashboards for cost and performance analytics
-- Built with Python (Tkinter + SQLite) and Excel reports
+- **Developed with Python (FastAPI) on the back-end** and **React + TypeScript on the front-end**
+- Excel-based reporting and management modules

 ---